 - In a separate pan or after you’ve finished the meat, caramelize the chopped onion, carrot, celery and mushrooms.

 - Add the beef to the vegetables, add the flour and stir for a few minutes until the flour is well distributed, then add the stout.
 Lastly, add the sticky soy.
 Pop a lid on and put into the oven at 180C for two hours.
 Use the stock if you feel that it needs to be moistened further, or add during the cooking if it becomes too dry.

 - Once cooked leave the mixture to cool completely (overnight would be best) before you start making the pies.

-- To make Lard Pastry, combine flours and salt, rub in lard with your fingers till it is at fine crumb stage, or use a food processor.
+- To make Lard Pastry, combine flours and salt, rub in lard with your fingers till it is a fine crumb stage, or use a food processor.
 Slowly add water to bring it together, kneading for 2-3 Mins.
-Chill in refrigerator for 20 minutes.
+Chill in the refrigerator for 20 minutes.